Chart Color Schemes

 Population

-Population growth drivers in Bayswater are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Bayswater are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, the estimated population of Bayswater (Vic.) is around 13,172, reflecting an increase of 910 people since the 2021 Census.
-This growth represents a 7.4% rise from the previous population count of 12,262.
-The change was inferred from AreaSearch's estimation of the resident population at 13,079 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 138 validated new addresses since the Census date.
-This results in a population density ratio of 1,638 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Bayswater's growth since the 2021 census exceeded that of its SA4 region (4.0%) and SA3 area, making it a growth leader in the region.
+Based on analysis of ABS population updates for the broader area, as of November 2025, Bayswater (Vic.) statistical area (Lv2) has an estimated population of around 13,639.
+This reflects an increase of 1,377 people since the 2021 Census, which reported a population of 12,262.
+The change is inferred from AreaSearch's estimate of resident population at 13,144 following examination of ABS's latest ERP data release in June 2024 and an additional 138 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,696 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Bayswater's growth rate of 11.2% since the 2021 census exceeded both the SA4 region (4.9%) and the SA3 area, marking it as a growth leader in the region.
 Overseas migration contributed approximately 81.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting with a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these trends, an above median population growth is projected for the suburb until 2041, with an expected expansion of 1,913 persons, reflecting a gain of 15.3% in total over the 17 years.
+Based on aggregated SA2-level projections, the Bayswater (Vic.)
+(SA2) is expected to expand by 1,939 persons to reach a total population of around 15,578 by 2041, reflecting an overall gain of 11.6% over the 17-year period.

 Frequently Asked Questions - Population